Copyright 2025-2026 Thousand Brains Project

 return move_left_distance, move_forward_distance

-[docs] def vertical_distances(self, rotation_degrees: float) -> Tuple[float, float]:
+[docs] def vertical_distances(self, rotation_degrees: float) -> tuple[float, float]:

 """Compute the down and forward distances to move to.